Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

-The spectra in Fig.~\ref{muonspec} are left as raw fluxes without attempting to correct for IceCube energy resolution.
-While for muons this would be fairly straightforward, with event reconstruction yielding better resolution at high energies \cite{Aartsen:2013vja}, for taus the correspondence between energy and decay length complicates the effect on event topologies.
-We indicate in Fig.~\ref{muonspec} the energy ranges characteristic of entering-tau event classes: ``lollipops'' in which a tau enters the detector and decays (i.e., in the last $\sim\,$1~km of its range) and ``tracks'' that traverse the entire detector prior to decay.
-Overestimating the tau energy, for instance, does not result in an increase in its actual range and would not change the topology.
-Also, uncertainty in tau photonuclear losses affects the expected visible signal in IceCube \cite{DeYoung:2006fg}.
+The Fig.~\ref{muonspec} spectra do not attempt to correct for IceCube energy resolution.
+While for muons this is fairly straightforward, with reconstruction yielding better resolution at high energies \cite{Aartsen:2013vja}, for taus the correspondence between energy and decay length complicates event topologies.
+Fig.~\ref{muonspec} illustrates energies characteristic of entering-tau classes: ``lollipops'' in which a tau enters the detector and decays (i.e., in its last $\sim$1~km), transitioning (via shading) to ``tracks'' traversing the entire detector.
+Overestimating $E_\tau$, for instance, does not result in an increase in actual range and would not change the topology.